-Those with Sky Q Multiscreen get the equivalent of Sky Go Extra free of charge - just as Sky+ Multiscreen customers have done previously.
+Those with Sky Q Multiscreen get the equivalent of Sky Go Extra free of charge, in the form of access to the Sky Q app.

 Multiscreen customers can register up to four mobiles or tablets, then schedule recordings or downloads on the main box, or watch downloads and on demand content on all of them at the same time, wherever they are.

 For Multiscreen customers with the 1TB box - which can only stream to one tablet and/or one Mini box - it'll give them far more viewing options, even if they are limited to recordings or downloads, and on a smaller screen.